-After so much music and culture, a hearty, good lunch awaits us in the Mellenthin moated castle.
-The kitchen serves us a strong potato soup and a cold platter of homemade bread.
-Hearty home-style cooking like we do culinary trips to like.
-We try the beer specialties from the castle's own brewery.
-The Mellenthin moated castle is a good destination for connoisseurs.
+After music and culture, lunch awaits us in the Mellenthin moated castle.
+The kitchen serves us potato soup and a cold platter of bread.
+Home cooking like we did on them our trips to like.
+We will also try the beer specialties from the castle's brewery.
+For connoisseurs, the Mellenthin moated castle is an excursion destination that is worthwhile.
+It adorns itself in autumn.
 It also boasts a waffle bakery.

-The moated castle dates from the year 1575 and lies in the center of the island.
-If you are looking for peace and quiet away from the hustle and bustle of the imperial baths will find this on the castle grounds.
-The castle is located in the middle of the nature park Insel Usedom.
-Hiking and cycling trails start in the immediate vicinity of the castle.
-Since you can stay here, this is a real insider tip for connoisseurs and slow travelers.
-Only time should be brought to discover everything this castle offers.
-However, we continue to our next destination on this day.
+The moated castle dates from 1575 and is located in the center of the island.
+Those looking for peace and quiet away from the hustle and bustle of the imperial baths will find it on the castle grounds.
+The castle is located in the middle of the Usedom Island Nature Park.
+Hiking and cycling trails start near the castle.
+Since you can also spend the night here, this is an insider tip for connoisseurs and slow travelers.
+You should only bring time to discover everything that this castle has to offer.
+However, we continue to Stolpe Castle.

-Schloss Stolpe is only a few kilometers from Mellenthin.
-Good Stolpe was with a short break since the 13.
-Century in the possession of the counts of Schwerin.
-Count Friedrich von Schwerin converted the mansion to the castle.
-He fulfilled the wish of his wife Freda.
-The count died early, whereupon his wife led the fortunes of the estate.
-She was especially committed to the people of the area.
-After the land reform 1945 she had to leave the castle and spent the rest of her life in Lüneburg.
-Only after her death did she return to Stolpe.
-She had decreed in her will to be buried here next to her husband.
-Much to the displeasure of the former SED district administration, who even wanted to send their coffin back to Lüneburg.
-The employees of the castle, the estate workers and the pastor of the place prevented this and put Freda von Schwerin at the desired location.
+Stolpe Castle is close to Mellenthin.
+Gut Stolpe had been owned by the Counts of Schwerin since the 13th century.
+It was only Count Friedrich von Schwerin who converted the manor house into a palace.
+In doing so, he fulfilled the wish of his wife Freda.
+The count died early, after which his wife directed the fortunes of the estate.
+She was committed to the people in the area.
+After the land reform in 1945 she had to leave the castle and spent the rest of her life in Lüneburg.
+Only after her death did she come back to Stolpe.
+She had ordered in her will that she would be buried here next to her husband.
+Much to the displeasure of the SED district leadership, who even wanted to send their coffin back to Lüneburg.
+The employees of the castle, the farm workers and the pastor of the place prevented this.
+They put Freda von Schwerin at the place she wanted.

-In the meantime Schloss Stolpe belongs to the municipality.
-This has restored the castle, which had expired in GDR times.
+Schloss Stolpe now belongs to the community.
+This has restored the castle, which had fallen into disrepair during the GDR era.
 There is a restaurant in the coach house.
-Apartments have been built in the outbuildings.
-Schloss Stolpe itself is open to visitors and offers guided tours for groups.
+Holiday apartments have been built in the outbuildings.
+Stolpe Castle is open to visitors and offers guided tours for groups.

 At the castle 9